-You can view a list of databases by using the Articles & Databases search box on the Bishop Library website.
+You can view a list of databases by using the Articles & Databases box on the Bishop Library website.

 Some of the databases may have citations to articles, but not the full-text.
 Make sure you click on the "Looking for Full Text" link.